Atlanta Plumbing Cost (2026 Local Prices)

 How much does it cost to replace cast iron pipes in Atlanta?

 Replacing cast iron drain pipes in an Atlanta home typically costs $1,800 to $13,500 for a full repipe, depending on home size and accessibility.
+See the repiping cost guide for national averages by home size.
 Spot repairs on individual cast iron sections cost $270 to $1,800.

 Do Atlanta homes need freeze protection for pipes?